Cory Daniel

-Early career
+Youth

-Daniel is from Silver Springs, Maryland and attended the University of North Carolina.
+Daniel is from Silver Spring, Maryland, and attended the University of North Carolina.
 Originally a wrestler, he switched sports to rugby in 2020.
+He is the older brother of teammate Brady Daniel.

 Professional career

 Daniel originally signed for Old Glory DC as a crossover athlete in 2020.
 He didn't debut with the side until the following season and has remained with the side since.

 Daniel was selected for the USA Falcons XV in 2022 for their tour to South Africa.
 He made his debut for the full United States side in 2022, making his debut against Kenya.